 The focus of research in the lab is the interface between technology, engineering, and perceptual psychology.
 A specific emphasis of our research is virtual reality and haptic robotics.
-Work in the lab increasingly shows the close interplay between core understanding of sensory perception and the solutions to critical applied real-world problems.
+Work in the lab shows the close interplay between core understanding of sensory perception and the solutions to critical applied real-world problems.

 Below you will find a list of publications from the lab.
 You can also visit my Google Scholar profile.

 Hibbard, P. B., Goutcher, R., Hornsey, R. L. Hunter, D. W. and Scarfe, P. (2023).
 Luminance contrast provides metric depth information.
 Royal Society Open Science.
 10: 220567. pdf

 McWilliam, A. and Scarfe, P. (2023).
 Oncology and the Metaverse.
 Clinical Oncology.
 12-14. pdf

 Field, D., Cracknell, R. O., Eastwood, J. R., Scarfe, P., Williams, C. M., Zheng, Y., and Tavassoli, T. (2022).
 High-dose Vitamin B6 supplementation reduces anxiety and strengthens visual surround suppression.
 Human Psychopharmacology: Clinical and Experimental.
 1-16. pdf

 Scarfe, P. (2022).
 Experimentally disambiguating models of sensory cue integration.
 Journal of Vision, 22(1), 5, 1-23. pdf